 “You Can’t Manage What You Don’t Measure”

 I’m sure you’ve heard the adage.
-The wording may be slightly changed but the meaning has never changed, “you can’t manage what you don’t measure.”
+The wording may be slightly different but the meaning has never changed, “you can’t manage what you don’t measure.”
 Just like all business maxims, as the business landscape evolves, so does the perception of the maxim.
-As recently as 2014, Forbes magazine1 called “BS” in their article (I know, check the footnote and link, it’s in their title too!).
+As recently as 2014, Forbes magazine called “B.S.” in their article (I know, check the footnote and link, it’s in their title too!).
 The author felt that business management involved many intangibles that cannot be measured regardless of what the maxim said.
 Another internet blogger reworded the maxim for ITIL stating that “you can’t govern what you can’t measure.”
-2

 So, is it true?

 Maybe it should be “if you can’t measure it, managing it will often be difficult to impossible depending on what it is” but that isn’t nearly as catchy, is it?
 How does this apply to Cloud Services?
 Today there is a mass exodus occurring.
-Organizations that just 3 years ago wouldn’t think of moving to the cloud, today have initiatives to move some if not all infrastructure to the cloud.
+Organizations that just three years ago wouldn’t think of moving to the cloud, today have initiatives to move some, if not all, infrastructure to the cloud.
 The United States Defense Department now uses Amazon’s cloud computing services!

 Cloud Services must truly be measured if you are to manage it, especially a migration to the cloud.
 Capacity Optimization is a buzzword but it’s also a fact of life.
 Organizations that don’t measure, overprovision.

 Period.
 It’s the only way to ensure available capacity.

 Mark Schwartz, in his blog, believes that organizations can realize as much as 36% savings just by rightsizing and optimizing infrastructure capacity.
 But every day I talk to organizations who have no Capacity Optimization initiative, business unit, plan, tool or thoughts.
 Understanding true infrastructure requirements are essential to controlling costs for any cloud services initiatives.